 HITTING OR BUMPING YOUR JEWELRY

-Anytime you bump or hit your jewelry, it can bend prongs, dent the metal, loosen or chip stones, etc. Some common places to hit jewelry are the dryer, tables, car doors, in the kitchen, opening cabinets, bathroom sink, etc. The larger your center stone, the easier it will be to hit it.
+Anytime you bump or hit your jewelry, it can bend prongs, dent the metal, loosen or chip stones, etc. Some common places to hit jewelry are the washer or dryer, tables, car doors, in the kitchen, opening cabinets, bathroom sink, etc. The larger your center stone, the easier it will be to hit it.
 Anytime you feel your jewelry has sustained a good hit, have us check the prongs to ensure your stones don’t fall out.

 EXPOSURE TO BEAUTY PRODUCTS AND CHEMICALS